 Expanding its reach into the international market, Freeman’s formed a marketing alliance with Scotland’s oldest action house, Lyon & Turnbull, in 2000.
 The connection between Freeman’s and Lyon & Turnbull offers several strategic elements.
 First, the alliance boosts our auctions exposure in the UK and European markets.
 Our companies have shared a similar website design allowing our clients to easily explore the other company’s site.
 In addition, the auction house now releases a co-branded publication, International View magazine, with Lyon & Turnbull, highlighting recent auction successes and the stories behind objects that Freeman’s represents and sells.

-Operating since 1826, Lyon & Turnbull are one of the longest established fine art and antiques auction houses in the United Kingdom.
+Operating since 1826, Lyon & Turnbull is one of the longest established fine art and antiques auction houses in the United Kingdom.
 Lyon & Turnbull hosts 30 auctions per annum, including specialist categories such as Scottish paintings, British & European paintings, Asian works of art, jewellery, silver, antiques, books, furniture and contemporary art and design.

 Lyon & Turnbull operates internationally, providing valuation and auction services worldwide, and ensuring our client's works of art and antiques are seen, desired, and purchased by the world’s largest art markets in Europe, America and Asia and maintains offices and galleries in London and Glasgow, and their neoclassical headquarters and saleroom in Edinburgh.